Bennett Barouch, Senior Software Executive

-Accomplishments: Improved scalability of secure networking infrastructure, and moving the organization toward a more agile development model.
-With ISE serving as the super-enhanced AAA server at the heart of your network's security, employees and customers can BYOD (bring your own device) and get onto the network in a way that protects the host network and attached resources, allowing each user access to only that portion of the network permitted to them based on who they are, where they are, what device they are using, the state of the device, and other situational factors.
+With ISE serving as an enhanced AAA server at the heart of the network's security, employees and visitors can BYOD (bring your own device) and get onto the network while allowing each user access to only that portion of the network and those devices permitted to them based on who they are, where they are, what device they are using, the state of the device, and other situational factors.
 I managed people in Israel and the US.

 ServiceNow, San Jose, CA

 Vice President of Engineering, Platform Group

 IT trouble ticketing, inventorying, and change management.
 Established the company's first-ever QA team, and first-ever security engineering team.
 Eliminated over half of a huge inherited load of backlogged defects and produced the company's most reliable release to that date.
 I managed people in Northern and Southern California.

 Yodlee, Redwood Shores, CA

 Vice President of Engineering

 Consumer-facing web-based financial software.
-Established the company's first-ever architecture team, and mentored an entire set of just-promoted, inexperienced managers while transitioning from waterfall to agile methodologies.
+Established the company's first-ever architecture team, and mentored an entire set of just-promoted, remote, inexperienced managers while transitioning from waterfall to agile methodologies.
 Implemented a plugin architecture that allowed third parties to add apps that make use of the company's financial data-mining engine.
 I managed a global team about 120 people in the US and India.